SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Introduction

 \section{Introduction}

-Object change detection~(Fig.~\ref{fig:teaser_figure}) --- identifying objects that have been added, removed, or moved based on two videos captured at different times of the same scene --- serves as a fundamental test of spatial understanding.
-This capability is critical for applications ranging from robotic room tidying~(Fig.~\ref{fig:robot_demo}) to construction monitoring.
-For example, a superintendent may want to know where new items have been installed or whether a stack of drywall has been moved.
-However, the task is non-trivial: significant viewpoint shifts, lighting variations, and occlusions often cause objects to falsely appear changed.
+Object change detection (Fig.~\ref{fig:teaser_figure}), identifying objects that have been added, removed, or moved based on videos or images of the same scene at different times, serves as a fundamental test of spatial understanding.
+This capability is critical for applications ranging from robotic room tidying (Fig.~\ref{fig:robot_demo}) to construction monitoring, warehouse inventory verification, and post-disaster damage assessment.
+For example, a superintendent may want to know where new items have been installed; a warehouse operator needs to confirm that pallets are in the correct locations after a shift change; and disaster responders need to catalog what has been displaced or destroyed.
+However, the task is extremely challenging: significant viewpoint shifts, lighting variations, and occlusions often cause objects to falsely appear changed.
 To succeed, a method must establish correspondence between the two sets of frames and identify confirmable changes while ignoring apparent changes that are due only to viewpoint or lighting differences.

-Most existing change detection benchmarks either assume near-duplicate viewpoints~\cite{alcantarilla2018street, park2021changesim, sakurada2020weakly} or allow viewpoint variation but provide only semantic labels~\cite{Lu20243DGSCD3G, Galappaththige2024MultiViewPC}.
-While RC-3D~\cite{Sachdeva2023TheCY} provides instance-level annotations (100 image pairs with one changed object each), current benchmarks evaluate only per-view predictions rather than per-scene multiview object change detection, where each changed object is evaluated once across all views.
-In this work, we offer SceneDiff Benchmark, the first multiview change detection dataset with \textit{object-level} annotations, containing 350 real-world sequence pairs from 50 diverse scenes across 20 unique scene categories.
-The dataset consists of 200 manually collected video pairs and 150 egocentric video pairs extracted from the HD-Epic dataset~\cite{Perrett2025HDEPICAH}.
-We develop a specialized annotation tool built on SAM2~\cite{Ravi2024SAM2S}, enabling detailed annotation of changed objects and their corresponding instance segmentation masks in all frames.
-We also establish an evaluation protocol to assess both per-view and per-scene object change detection performance.
+In this work, we offer SceneDiff Benchmark, the first instance-level multiview change detection dataset designed for scenes captured along different camera trajectories.
+The dataset contains 350 real-world sequence pairs from 50 diverse scenes across 20 unique scene categories, consisting of 200 manually collected video pairs and 150 egocentric video pairs extracted from the HD-Epic dataset~\cite{Perrett2025HDEPICAH}.
+Unlike prior benchmarks that assume near-duplicate viewpoints or provide only semantic labels, SceneDiff Benchmark provides dense object instance-level annotations across a large and diverse collection of indoor and outdoor scenes.
+We provide a SAM2-based~\cite{Ravi2024SAM2S} annotation tool and an evaluation protocol for both per-view and per-scene object change detection assessment.

-Prior approaches addressed the change detection task with different viewpoints either through end-to-end training on paired views in synthetic datasets~\cite{Sachdeva2023TheCY} or by leveraging 3D Gaussian Splatting~\cite{Kerbl20233DGS} to identify discrepancies between rendered and captured images in both sequences~\cite{jiang2025gaussian, Lu20243DGSCD3G, Galappaththige2024MultiViewPC}.
-However, the former approach suffers from the sim-to-real adaptation gap, while the latter struggles with input sparsity and outward-facing camera trajectories in real-world videos.